bookofproofs/bookofproofs.github.io/_sources/history/20th-century/albert-abraham.md

 * He was an integral part of the university, and the university was an integral part of his life.
 * He knew and was known by almost everybody at the university, and his influence went well beyond the realm of the physical sciences.
 * Of all the honours and responsibilities that came to him, the one that he probably enjoyed most, and which meant the most to him, was that of being Dean of Physical Sciences in his beloved university.
-* We should say a little about Albert's family life which was filled with great happiness until the tragic death of his son Roy.
-* He was one of their three children (the other two being Alan and Nancy) and Roy's death at the age of 23 in 1958 brought a deep sadness which Albert and his wife never got over.
 * One should say, though, that it was in his nature not to allow his grief to be too visible publicly.
-* The blow was softened, if ever the loss of a child could ever really be softened, by the happiness that Albert and his wife enjoyed from their other two children and from their five grand-children.
 * We have already said a little above about Albert's mathematical contributions but we should now give further details.
 * His main work was on associative algebras, non-associative algebras, and Riemann matrices.
 * He worked on classifying division algebras building on the work of Wedderburn but Brauer, Hasse and Emmy Noether got the main result first.